 Birthing isn’t the only thing that you need to plan

 When we first moved to Germany, we had decided not to have more children.
-We had been trying for some time to have a second baby but it wasn’t working out.
 Luck had it that while we were having this discussion, I was already 3 weeks pregnant and didn’t know it.
-Shortly there after, when the initial shock wore off, we started looking into the dreaded paperwork needed to give my baby her Canadian Citizenship, without having to return home for the birth.
+Shortly thereafter, when the initial shock wore off, we started looking into the dreaded paperwork needed to give my baby her Canadian Citizenship, without having to return home for the birth.

 Before baby tip; Insurance

 I have to say, I thought having a baby in Germany was going to be interesting enough.
 During my due-date appointment, they discovered that her heartbeat was not doing so well and ordered an emergency c-section.
 Listening to them give me the risk-factors for a major surgery in broken English was something special.
 It is a good thing the hospital had quality cell signal; I googled a few things while I waited for the hubby to arrive from work.

 Once hubby had arrived and munchkin was whisked away by a friend, I was rolled into the ER and little baby-girl was born.
 My appointment was at 10 am and she arrived just before 4 pm.
 The surgery was the easy part.
 What came before and after was linguistically and culturally… interesting.

 Because we have private insurance, the hospital required proof of insurance before proceeding with the surgery.
 In my case, no such proof exists.
 My insurance card is not valid outside of Canada; a third party company is contracted to ensure members and their families using the same policy numbers, but do not pay the doctors directly.
 Because of this, what appears to be the hospital accountant came to my room during intake to sign paperwork basically promising to pay them whether or not the insurance plans on reimbursing me.
 This was my first clue that this week would be extremely expensive.